New York University School of Law: Law journals

-NYU Law also hosts the original chapter of the Unemployment Action Center.

-LL.M. in Taxation Program
+Master's degrees

 NYU Law School's LL.M. programs in Taxation and in International Taxation have been consistently ranked first by the U.S. News & World Report magazine since they started ranking specialty law school programs in 1992.
 Brant Hellwig is currently the faculty director of the program.

-Tax LL.M. students are permitted to enroll in a general course of study or specialize in specific areas such as business taxation or estate planning.
-Many of the program's professors are practitioners in their respective fields.

-Master of Science (M.S.) in Cybersecurity Risk & Strategy

 The MS in Cybersecurity Risk and Strategy is a one-year program offered jointly by NYU School of Law and NYU Tandon School of Engineering.
 The program is intended for mid-to-senior level professionals, and cohorts have historically been diverse, professionally and academically.
 Faculty directors include: Nasir Memon, Randy Milch, and Sam Rascoff.
 Other notable faculty include: Ed Amoroso, Judi Germano, Zach Goldman, Ira Rubinstein, Rob Silvers, and Chris Sprigman.

-Partnerships
+The MS in Health Law and Strategy program is a one-year program administered jointly with the NYU Wagner School of Public Service.
+It offers mid-career professionals and covers the legal aspects of the health sector.
+Faculty include Sherry Glied, Charlie Klippel, and Jason M. Schultz.

+Dual degrees

 More recently, the NYU School of Law has entered into dual degree agreements with the National University of Singapore Faculty of Law and the University of Melbourne Law School.

-Oxford University has a program of academic exchanges with New York University School of Law, mainly involving faculty members and research students working in areas of shared interest.

 NYU Law offers a dual-degree program with Harvard's John F. Kennedy School of Government.
 Students may earn a JD/MPA or a JD/MPP.

 NYU Law offers a dual-degree program with the Princeton School of Public and International Affairs.
 Students may earn a JD/MPA.

 There is also an exchange program between Columbia Law School and NYU School of Law which allows a limited number of JD and LL.M. students to take courses at each other's schools.
-Columbia Law and NYU Law also play a basketball game every spring, the Deans' Cup, to raise money for their public interest and community service organizations.
-NYU Law has taken home the Deans' Cup for the last three tournaments.
+Columbia Law and NYU Law also play a basketball game every spring called the Deans' Cup, to raise money for public interest and community service organizations.

-Career planning

-Graduates of the law school routinely obtain employment in elite public and private-sector positions.

-According to New York University School of Law's 2013 ABA-required disclosures, 93.7 percent of the Class of 2013 obtained full-time, long-term, JD-required employment nine months after graduation.